strath-sdr/rfsoc_qpsk/README.md

 Once installation has complete, you will find the QPSK demonstrator notebooks located in the jupyter home workspace in the `qpsk-demonstrator` folder.

+This repository uses Voila to create simple web applications using Jupyter notebooks.
+Your RFSoC2x2 development board should already be preinstalled with a version of Voila and no further setup is required.

 ## ZCU111 Setup
 The ZCU111 PYNQ image already comes preinstalled with the QPSK demonstrator package.
 To use this repository correctly you should force reinstall the rfsoc-qpsk package by executing the following command in the terminal: